CSR Volunteer Management Platform

 5.2 WAF — Applied to Both Hostnames

-5.3 CDN Caching — csr.johnkeellsfoundation.com Only
+5.3 CDN Caching — volunteers.johnkeellsfoundation.com Only

 Cloudflare CDN caches all static assets at the edge.
 For a React SPA, this means the vast majority of bytes transferred never reach the origin container.
 Effective concurrent connections at origin for 600 concurrent users is estimated at 120–180 (20–30% of total).